31 Best Trout Lures Of 2023 Rated By Trout Guides

 3. Rapala Husky Jerk

-Although the Tennessee shad color is my favorite for pike and bass it has been good for trout too.
+The Tennessee shad color is my favorite for trout in clear water.
 Silver, Olive Ghost, Juicy Lucy, Glass Minnow, Clown, and Helsinki Shad are good colors for me.

 4. Rebel Minnow: Best Small Crankbait

-Lures in small sizes are ideal for most trout and since this lure ranges from about 1.5″ to 3.5 inches, it is a good small lure for shallow streams, lakes, and ponds.
+Lures in small sizes are ideal for most trout.
+Since this lure ranges from about 1.5″ to 3.5 inches, it’s a good small lure for shallow streams, lakes, and ponds.
 It’s a floating crankbait that can be retrieved steadily or twitched and paused.
-There are limited color choices but the colors it comes in are all good.
+There are limited color choices, but the colors it comes in are all good.

 5. Smithwick Suspending Rattlin Rogue: Suspending Lures